unproductive-labs/isekai-world-state/players/3260549d/messages.md

 > What is THAT in front of me

 A glowing chasm yawns beneath the cracked altar—the hidden chamber pulses with cosmic light!
 Floating artifacts drift in starlight columns.
 The whispers chant: "Star-Walker descends!"

+---

+## 2025-07-30 23:12:27

+> Who's here with me?

+Perfect.
+Now I have all the information I need.
+Stellaris is asking who's here with them, and based on the character files, Belkan (player adb6ec9d) is currently at the Whispering Depths with Stellaris...